scyth/go-webproject/README.md

 =============

 A lightweight toolkit/framework to get you started with web programming in Go.
-It compiles with the latest weekly release of Go, so keep your code up2date!
+It compiles with the latest weekly release of Go(weekly.2011-12-01), so keep your code up2date!
 I tend to keep it this way until Go v1 comes out in a month or two.

 ### Features